 Unusually Large Piles of Brown Poop

-You probably already know that broody hens don’t act quite like normal – but they also don’t produce normal poop, either.
+You probably already know that broody hens don’t act quite like normal – but they also don’t produce normal chicken droppings, either.
 Large piles of brown poop are super common in broody hens.
 Because she is only leaving her nest a couple of times a day, she only has the opportunity to poop a few times.
-Therefore, she will deposit a large amount of poop when she does hop off the eggs – and the poop is going to be stinkier than normal, too.
+Therefore, she will deposit a large amount of poop when she does hop off the eggs – and the poop is going to be stinkier than usual, too.

 We mentioned earlier that red or orange poop is nothing to worry about – but the exception to that is if you see blood.
-Bloody droppings can indicate coccidiosis, a highly contagious parasitic disease of the intestines.
+Bloody droppings can indicate coccidiosis, a highly contagious parasitic disease of the intestinal lining.
 If your hen is experiencing other health problems and is hunched over or fluffed up, she could very well have this disease.
 Take a fecal sample to your vet as soon as possible so that you can begin treatment and prevent its spread to the rest of your flock.

 Worms in Poop